zzw922cn/Automatic_Speech_Recognition/README.md

 # Automatic-Speech-Recognition
 End-to-end automatic speech recognition system implemented in TensorFlow.

+## Update
+Automatic Speech Recognition has been updated to support TensorFlow r1.0! --2017.2.24

 ## Content
 This is a powerful library for automatic speech recognition, it is implemented in TensorFlow and support training with CPU/GPU.
 This library contains followings models you can choose to train your own model:
 * Data Pre-processing